OsmoSystems/userland/README.md

 # OsmoSystems README
 This is a fork of the raspberrypi/userland repo.
 It applies a small patch that results in the raspistill camera control program to control an LED (on BCM pin 5) to turn on and off in alignment with the start and end of image capture.

+It was inspired by the snippet provided by [6by9](https://github.com/6by9) in this [forum post](https://www.raspberrypi.org/forums/viewtopic.php?t=165910)

 # Original README
 This repository contains the source code for the ARM side libraries used on Raspberry Pi.
 These typically are installed in /opt/vc/lib and includes source for the ARM side code to interface to: